Archdiocese of Los Angeles: Archbishop

 The archdiocese is led by the archbishop, who governs from the mother church, the Cathedral of Our Lady of the Angels.
 The cathedral was dedicated on September 2, 2002, and replaced the former Cathedral of Saint Vibiana, damaged in the 1994 Northridge earthquake.

-The Archbishop of Los Angeles is the metropolitan of the Province of Los Angeles of the Catholic Church.
+The archbishop of Los Angeles is the metropolitan of the Province of Los Angeles of the Catholic Church.
 Its suffragans are the dioceses of Fresno, Monterey in California, Orange in California, San Bernardino, and San Diego.
 Metropolitan archbishops historically wielded great administrative powers over the suffragan dioceses.
 Today, such power is only ceremonial and kept as a tradition.

-The Most Reverend José H. Gómez is the current archbishop of Los Angeles, having automatically succeeded his predecessor, Cardinal Roger Mahony, who served for 25 years, upon the latter's retirement which took effect on March 1, 2011.
-Previously, Gómez served as Coadjutor Archbishop of Los Angeles since his appointment by Pope Benedict XVI on April 6, 2010.
-He previously served as Archbishop of San Antonio from 2004 to 2010, and as an auxiliary bishop of the Archdiocese of Denver from 2001 to 2004.
+José H. Gómez is the current archbishop of Los Angeles, having succeeded his predecessor, Cardinal Roger Mahony, who served for 25 years, upon the latter's retirement on March 1, 2011.
+Previously, Gómez served as coadjutor archbishop of Los Angeles since his appointment by Pope Benedict XVI on April 6, 2010.
 He is an ordained priest of Opus Dei.

-Archbishop Gómez is assisted by the current auxiliary bishops: Marc Vincent Trudeau and Alejandro D. Aclan.
-In addition, Edward W. Clark, Joseph Martin Sartoris and Gerald Eugene Wilkerson are retired auxiliary bishops still living and residing within the archdiocese.
+Gómez is assisted by the current auxiliary bishops: Marc Vincent Trudeau, Albert Bahhuth, Slawomir Szkredka, Matthew Elshoff, Brian Nunes, and Alejandro D. Aclan.
+In addition, Edward W. Clark and Gerald Eugene Wilkerson are retired auxiliary bishops still living and residing within the archdiocese.